autocrypt/autocrypt/doc/level1.rst

    todo

-Avoiding Client Conflicts
+Avoiding MUA Conflicts
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If more than one Autocrypt-enabled client generates a key and then
+If more than one Autocrypt-enabled MUA generates a key and then
 distributes it to communication peers, encrypted mail sent to the user
 is only readable by the MUA that sent the last message.
 This can lead
 to behavior that is unpredictable and confusing for the user.

 As a simple measure of mitigation, Level 1 MUAs SHOULD check before
 key generation whether there is evidence in the user's mailbox of
-other active Autocrypt clients.
+other active Autocrypt MUAs.
 To do this, they SHOULD scan the
 user's Sent folder for mail that contains Autocrypt headers.
 If such
 mail exists, the MUA SHOULD warn the user and abort key generation,
 unless explicitly instructed to proceed regardless (see